-Thomas' son Alexander joined him in the U.S. in 1809, and before long assumed the leading role in the movement.
-[3]:106 The Campbells worked within the Redstone Baptist Association during the period 1815 through 1824.
-While both the Campbells and the Baptists shared baptism by immersion and congregational polity, it was soon clear that he and his associates were not traditional Baptists.
+Thomas' son Alexander joined him in the U.S. in 1809, and before long assumed the leading role in the movement.^{[3]:106} The Campbells worked within the Redstone Baptist Association during the period 1815 through 1824.
+While both the Campbells and the Baptists shared baptism by immersion and congregational polity, [often known as congregationalism, a system of church governance in which every local church congregation is independent, ecclesiastically sovereign, or autonomous - wikipedia.org/wiki /Congregationalist_polity] it was soon clear that he and his associates were not traditional Baptists.
 Within the Redstone Association, the differences became intolerable to some of the Baptist leaders when Alexander Campbell began publishing a journal, The Christian Baptist, promoting reform.
-Campbell anticipated the conflict and moved his membership to a congregation of the Mahoning Baptist Association in 1824.
-[1]:131
+Campbell anticipated the conflict and moved his membership to a congregation of the Mahoning Baptist Association in 1824.^{[1]:131}